Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 If you want to run an app server other than thin, you must run the appserver, redis, a resque worker, and the websocket server separately.
 Check out script/server for details.

+Note: When `./script/server` starts redis, it reads the `config/redis.conf` file.
+Make sure that you have write permissons to the log file, which is specified on the line starting with the word `logfile`.
 ### Run the app server

 For a local development instance, skip this step - just run `./script/server` to get everything running on the right ports.